 Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

-This is a funny one, okay.
+This is a funny one, okay?

-So uh there's a real point to this.
+So there's a real point to this.

-It was real small, it's only a little tiny bit.
+It's only a little tiny bit.

 There's a whole lot of shit in the way in terms of stuff going on in reality.

-So the Suez ship is oh that's terrible.
+So the Suez ship is, oh, that's terrible.

 Hang on.